microsoft/playwright/docs/src/aria-snapshot.md

 - paragraph: Line 1 Line 2
 ```

+#### Links

-**Example**: Links represent hyperlinks with text or composed text from pseudo-elements
+Links display their text or composed content from pseudo-elements.

 ```html
 <a href="#more-info">Read more about Accessibility</a>